xp44mm/Notebook/F#/Programming with Objects.md

 Error: System.ObjectDisposedException: Cannot read from a closed TextReader.
 ```

 Disposal should leave an object in an unusable state, as shown in the last line of the previous example.
-It’s also common for objects to implement a member with a more intuitive name that does precisely the same thing as its implementation of `IDisposable.Dispose`, which is CloseAll in Listing 6-6.
+It's also common for objects to implement a member with a more intuitive name that does precisely the same thing as its implementation of `IDisposable.Dispose`, which is CloseAll in Listing 6-6.

 ### Cleaning Up Unmanaged Objects

-If you’re writing a component that explicitly wraps some kind of unmanaged resource, then implementing `IDisposable` is a little trickier.
+If you're writing a component that explicitly wraps some kind of unmanaged resource, then implementing `IDisposable` is a little trickier.
 Listing 6-7 shows the pattern that is used for this type of cleanup.
 Here, you mimic an external resource via a data structure that generates fresh, reclaimable integer tickets.
 The idea is that each customer is given an integer ticket, but this is kept internal to the customer, and customers return their tickets to the pool when they leave (that is, are disposed of).

 #### Listing 6-7.
 Reclaiming unmanaged tickets with IDisposable